ViktorijaKlim/learningjourney/README.md

 # learningjourney
-This repository contains the work I have done and the skills I have developed during my data analytics course.
+This repository contains the work I have done and the skills I have developed during my Data Analytics course.